 Open science

-An open research process primarily involves scientific texts, results, and data, but it can also mean that the process itself – from start to finish – is open.
+An open research process primarily concerns scientific texts, results, and data, but it can also mean that the process itself – from start to finish – is open.
 This could include making notes, logbooks, data management plans, and other materials accessible to provide insight into the data, the researcher’s working methods, and the considerations made during the research process.

 Why should research data be openly accessible?